Integral representations of martingales for progressive enlargements of filtrations: Introduction

 The paper is structured as follows.
-In Section \ref{sec2}, we introduce the set-up and notation.
-We also review briefly the classic results regarding the $\gg$-semimartingale decomposition of $\ff$-martingales stopped at $\tau $.
-It is worth noting that no general result on a $\gg$-semimartingale decomposition after $\tau $ of an $\ff$-martingale is available in the existing literature.
-Moreover, most papers in this area are devoted to either the case of {\it honest times} (see, for instance, Jeulin and Yor \cite{JeuYor,JY2}) or the case where the {\it density hypothesis} holds (see Jeanblanc and Le Cam \cite{jc}).
+In Section \ref{sec2}, we introduce the setup and notation.
+We also review very briefly the classic results regarding the $\gg$-semimartingale decomposition of $\ff$-martingales stopped at $\tau $.

-In Section \ref{sec3.1}, we examine the case of a general filtration $\ff$.
-We postulate that the immersion property holds between $\ff$ and $\gg$ and thus the Az\'ema supermartingale of a random time $\tau $ is a decreasing process, which is also assumed to be $\ff$-predictable.
-We derive several alternative integral representations for a $\gg$-martingale stopped at $\tau$ (see Propositions \ref{pro1} and \ref{prox1}).

-In Section \ref{sec3.2}, we maintain the assumption that the immersion property holds, but we no longer postulate that the Az\'ema supermartingale of $\tau $ is $\ff$-predictable.
-Under the assumption that the reference filtration is generated by the Poisson process, we obtain an explicit integral representation for particular $\gg$-martingales stopped at $\tau $ in terms of the compensated martingale of the Poisson process and the compensated martingale of the indicator process of $\tau $ (see Proposition \ref{proc1}).

-In Section \ref{sec4}, the immersion property is relaxed, but we still assume that the filtration is generated by the Poisson process.
-Since we work with the Poisson filtration, all $\ff$-martingales are necessarily processes of finite variation and thus any $\ff$-martingale is manifestly a $\gg$-semi-martingale; in other words, the so-called \emph{hypothesis} ($H'$) is satisfied.
-We examine the validity of the predictable representation property for the Poisson filtration without making any additional assumptions, except for the fact that we still consider $\gg$-martingales stopped at time $\tau $.
-We also attempt to identify cases where the {\it multiplicity} (\cite{d,dv}) of the enlarged filtration with respect to the class of all $\gg$-martingales stopped at $\tau $ equals two.
+In Section \ref{sec3}, we assume that the filtration $\ff$ is generated by a Poisson process $N$ with compensated $\ff$-martingale $M$ and we consider the filtration $\gg$, which is the progressive enlargement of $\ff$ with an arbitrary random time.
+Since we work with a Poisson filtration, all $\ff$-martingales are necessarily processes of finite variation and thus any $\ff$-martingale is manifestly a $\gg$-semimartingale; in other words, the \emph{hypothesis} ($H'$) is satisfied.
+In Section \ref{sec3.1}, we establish the predictable representation property for a class of $\gg$-martingales stopped at time $\tau$ in terms of three martingales: the compensated $\gg$-martingale $\mt$ of the indicator process $A$, the $\gg$-martingale part $\widehat M$ of the $\gg$-semimartingale $M$ and the $\gg$-martingale, denoted by $M^*$, which takes care of the common jumps of $\mt$ and $\widehat M$.
+In Section \ref{sec3.2}, we illustrate the above result with a particular example obtained with a Cox construction.